 I have never liked our entry way.
 We live in, what we New Yorker’s call a raised ranch.
 You might call them split entry or bi-level.
-Anyway, our entry never looked finished after we created the bookshelf on the other side.
+Our entry never looked finished after we created the bookshelf on the other side.

 I decided to brighten up the whole space and shiplap that wall using tongue and groove 5″ planks.

 - Tongue and groove planks (when we purchased they were in a pack.
 It is now more expensive)

 - Nail Gun